Page loading ... Please wait.

 Printer Friendly Page

 Of course, the main focus of a Chocolate Fondue is the chocolate sauce.
-This rich and creamy sauce is made with high quality semisweet or bittersweet chocolate, cream, a little sugar, corn syrup, pure vanilla extract, and maybe some Nutella and/or your favorite liqueur.
+This rich and creamy sauce is made with semisweet or bittersweet chocolate, cream, a little sugar, butter, pure vanilla extract, and maybe some Nutella and/or your favorite liqueur.
 Try to use a good quality semi sweet or even bittersweet chocolate that you enjoy eating out of hand.
-Some of my favorites are Scharffen Berger, Guittard, and Callebaut, and Valrhona.
 Now, while a small fondue pot looks lovely, it isn't necessary.
 You can just heat the sauce beforehand in a small saucepan and then transfer it to a pretty bowl.
-Reheat the sauce as necessary.
+When the sauce cools and thickens you can simply reheat it as necessary.

 Related Recipes You May Like